kainlite/kubernetes-the-easy-way-with-vagrant-and-kubeadm/README.md

 This is based in this [repo](https://github.com/wuestkamp/cka-example-environments)

-For more info to there and if you are practicing for the CKA you can go to: [https:/killer.sh](https:/killer.sh)
+For more info go there and if you are practicing for the CKA you can go to: [https:/killer.sh](https:/killer.sh)